zoranzaric/gal/README.md

+    WARING: this is WIP this branch will be rebased!

 gal is a django based image gallery.
 Its goal is to provide easy access to viewing images and rating them.